 If maxillary sinus lift or dental implants surgery cannot be performed, the treatments of choice are partial or total dentures.

-The mouth is a dynamic system, therefore it is important to not leave edentulous (no teeth) areas untreated because the lack of chewing function and support can cause further problems and worsen the oral conditions.
+The mouth is a dynamic system.
+It is important to not leave edentulous (no teeth) areas untreated because the lack of chewing function.
+Lack of support can cause further problems and worsen the oral conditions.

 If you are interested in getting a maxillary sinus lift procedure in Costa Rica, please fill out the “Help me find a Dentist!” form and a participating dental specialist will contact you to discuss your case.